 Have you made anything with mason jars yet?
 They are so versatile and I love seeing all the ways people put them to use.
 Let’s get started!

-This post contains affiliate links for your convenience.
-If you make a purchase after clicking a link I may earn a small commission at no extra cost to you.
+This post contains affiliate links.
+If you make a purchase after clicking a link I may earn a small commission, at no extra cost to you.

 Mason Jar Utensil Caddy Supply List

 I didn’t have a plan when I started but I knew in my head what I wanted the mason jar caddy to look like when it was done.
 I wanted it to have a handle so it could be easily carried.
 It wouldn’t be a caddy if you couldn’t carry it, right?

 Paint the mason jars with white spray paint.
 I used what I had on hand but you could use any color.
 You could also brush on the paint if you want.

 Set aside the mason jars until they’re fully dry.

 Figure out the spacing you like for the mason jars and the handle then make your template.
 Here’s how I did mine.

 I used an old hanging file folder and cut it to 8-1/4″ wide by 7-1/2″ tall.
 If you’re cutting a hole for the handle fold it in half and cut the hole.
 While it’s still folded draw and then cut scroll detail for the sides.
 Transfer the design onto your board.